ovr/ovr.github.io/app/_posts/en/2014/128-days-opensource.md

 #My Blog development

 I created english version of my blog.
-As you can see All my articles is about technical and it is realy hard to write it becase It takes up 5 hour for one article.
+As you can see All my articles is about technical and it's really hard to write it because It takes up 5 hours for one article.
-If you anyone want to help me with translation or corrections you can contact with me by easy way for you.
+If you anyone wants to help me with translation or corrections you can contact with me by easy way for you.

-##Upcomming articles (with planned date)
+##Upcoming articles (with planned date)

 - How to set up own dns server (10 August)
 - Zephir vs PHP-CPP (20 Aug)
 - Screencasts about how to build the fastest application using the fastest Phalcon framework (1 September)

-If you want to see new articles or projects, please follow or start my project. (i will be happy)
+If you want to see my new articles or projects, please follow me or start my project. (i will be happy)

 Will see you soon and I talk to you : "Happy Coding with Phalcon and Zephir".